 We won’t hesitate to mention just how much we love chic, stylish area rugs, whether as design elements or as protectors for your hardwood flooring.
 However, as you shop through our ’ for the latest styles, make sure you avoid rugs or mats with rubber or vinyl backings.
 These backings can actually dull or discolor hardwood over time.

-At Thornton Flooring in Rapid City, SD, we absolutely love hardwood—and we also love its ability to be refinished and restored multiple times to restore any damage.
+At Thornton Flooring in North Sioux City, SD, we absolutely love hardwood—and we also love its ability to be refinished and restored multiple times to restore any damage.
 While following these tips, be sure to reach out and ask our helpful flooring experts for advice whenever you need it!